コンピュータベースレーザー血流計 OMEGAFLO-Lab

 Frequency spectrum of blood flow signal

+Fig.5 shows the FFT power spectra from a finger skin, fast blood flow, and a forearm skin, slow blood flow.
+The laser light is scattered by static tissue many times before colliding with red blood cells.
+The vector of the flowing red blood cells are not unity, then the power spectrum is broad.
 The blood flow signal from the finger skin has a wider spectrum to about 100 KHz, but that from the forearm skin has a narrow spectrum to about 15 KHz.
-The conventional laser blood flowmeter does not have such a wide detection frequency range, and the blood flow of the finger skin is underestimated.
-Also, for the forearm skin, the white noise over 15 KHz will be the blood flow noise, and the signal to noise ratio becomes lower when the conventional laser blood flowmeter is used.
+The conventional laser blood flowmeter does not have such a wide detection frequency range like 120kHz, and the blood flow of the finger skin might be underestimated.
+Also, for the forearm skin, the white noise over 15 KHz lowers the signal to noise ratio when the conventional laser blood flowmeter having a fixed operation frequency range is used.
 Therefore, confirming the frequency characteristic of blood flow and setting the appropriate frequency range is very important.

 Fig.5 Powerspectra of tissue blood flow